 (eMarketer)

-Back in 2016, Cisco’s streaming statistics had suggested that live video usage would increase 15X in the next five years and account for 13.2% of global internet traffic by the end of 2021, pointing to an increase from 3.3% in 2016.
+Streaming statistics based on Cisco’s estimations had suggested that live video usage would increase 15X in the next five years and account for 13.2% of global internet traffic by the end of 2021, pointing to an increase from 3.3% in 2016.
 The growing engagement of consumers and the growth of live streaming rather than article reading/writing has resulted in new projections.
-Namely, Cisco predicts that by the end of 2021, nearly 74% of all internet video traffic will be long-form video.
+Namely, Cisco predicted that by the end of 2021, nearly 74% of all internet video traffic will be long-form video.

 (Cisco)